How Respite Care Brings Relief for Caregiver Burnout

 Demands of Caregiving

-All of this can cause caregivers to lose sleep and live in isolation and fear, which can result in depression, fatigue and anxiety, also referred to as “caregiver burnout.”¹ To deter this, it is essential that those taking care of the dying also take care of themselves by getting plenty of rest and making time for themselves away from the demands of caregiving.
+All of this can cause caregivers to lose sleep and live in isolation and fear, which can result in depression, fatigue and anxiety, also referred to as “caregiver burnout.”¹ To deter this, loved ones or friends who care for the dying must also take care of themselves by getting plenty of rest and making time for themselves away from the demands of caregiving.

 End-of-life patients receiving hospice services are eligible for “respite care,” defined and covered by the Medicare hospice benefit.
 Hospice respite care allows a family caregiver to get a break from caregiving duties while the patient is cared for in a Medicare-certified inpatient facility.